Psychopathy Vs. Sociopathy: Exploring The Differences

 Treatments for ASPD and psychopathy

 While there is no cure for psychopathy or ASPD, therapy can often manage symptoms.
 Working with a licensed therapist can help individuals examine their behavior and thought patterns to reinforce positive traits and reshape harmful tendencies.
-Treatment may center on addressing problematic behaviors, building practical coping skills, and targeting comorbidities like substance use disorders.
+Treatment may center on addressing problematic behaviors, building practical coping skills, and targeting comorbidities like substance use disorder, conduct disorder, and other co-occurring mental health conditions.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.